ErlingSigurdson/Drv7SegQ595/README.md

 Using the provided design is totally **optional**.
 This library is built with flexibility in mind and does **NOT** depend on a single particular wiring.

+## To-do list

+* Add support for using non-default and multiple SPI instances.
+* Make the reference PCB layout more compact.

 ## Licensing

 * The software part of this library, as well as its documentation, is licensed under the **MIT License**